-The Care Coordination process evaluates Members and guides care, services, and behaviors to meet their individual needs and preferences.

-Community First administrative personnel is responsible for plan operations, provider networks, compliance, and business development.
-Personnel includes:

-- Administrative Staff

-- Clinical Staff

-- Oversight Staff Enrollment and Eligibility

-Post-hospitalization transition of care helps Members understand their discharge diagnosis and instructions, facilitate follow-up appointments, schedule transportation, assist with home health care and medical equipment, resolve barriers to obtaining medications, and provide education on medical conditions.
+- The Care Coordination process assesses members and drives care, services, and behaviors to address their individual needs and preferences. - Community First Health Plan's administrative personnel is responsible for plan operations, provider networks, compliance, and business development.
+It includes: - Administrative Staff - Clinical Staff - Oversight Staff Enrollment and Eligibility - There is a post hospitalization transition of care that helps members understand discharge diagnosis and instructions, facilitates follow up appointments, schedules transpiration, assist with need home health care and medical equipment, resolves barriers to obtaining medications, and educates member on new or containing medical conditions.
+(3 day post-hospital call and a 14 day follow up call).

-- 3-day post-hospital call - 14-day follow-up call

-Care Coordination: Face-to-Face Encounters
+Care Coordination: Face to Face Encounters

-- Face-to-face visits may identify new health concerns or issues, and non-medical drivers related to housing, family dynamics, nutrition, mobility, and other barriers.
-These may be more easily identified by a Care Coordinator visiting the Member's home. - Through Care Coordination, every D-SNP Member must be afforded a face-to-face visit at least on an annual basis, beginning within 12 months of enrollment. - The PCP or other treating network provider will render medical care, which may take the form of: - An annual wellness visit - A physical exam - Diagnostic lab or radiology services - Counseling or education on relevant health topics
+- Face-to-Face visits may identify new health concerns or issues, and non-medical drivers related to housing, family dynamics, nutrition, or mobility, and other barriers may be more easily identified by a Care Coordinator in the member home. - Through Care Coordination, every D-SNP member must be afforded a face-to-face visit at least on an annual basis, beginning within 12 months of enrollment. - The PCP or other treating network provider will render medical care which may take the form of an annual wellness visit, a physical exam, diagnostic lab or radiology services, counseling or education on relevant health topics.